dmd-program/dmd-100/topics/interaction_design.md

 ## Flow

 The flow was named by Mihály Csíkszentmihályi, a Hungarian psychologist.
 Flow is a kind of mental state where a person is completely immersed in concentration and focus when performing some action.
-In design, you want your users to
+In interaction design, you typically want your users to be able to access the flow state

 Csikszentmihalyi's 8 characteristics of flow: